NeoGeographyToolkit/StereoPipeline/docs/sfs_usage.rst

 If no luck, break up a large site into 4 quadrants, and create a solution for each.
-If these are individually self-consistent and individually consistent with the ground, but have some misregistration among them, do a combined bundle adjustment using the .adjust files for the quadrants as initial guesses by copying them to a single directory.
+If these are individually self-consistent and consistent with the ground, but have some misregistration among them, do a combined bundle adjustment using the .adjust files for the quadrants as initial guesses by copying them to a single directory.
 Ensure that the match files cover the combined region in